 Early morning madness, and a puzzled squirrel.

-And then before 9 I has two more offers of help with shopping.
+And then, before 9, I had two more offers of help with shopping.
 I was so obliged to them I almost felt obliged to come up with a shopping list.

 These two phenomena are an indication both of how generous people can be, and how crazy some of us have become!

 What a hot day, and what day to double-dig my bird-proof vegetable and soft fruit patch.
-I have now used up most of the home made compost have amassed over the last year.
-I look forward to some tasty veg, so long a the weather holds out long enough for me to do some transplanting and seed sowing.
-While I worked on it the neighbourhood squirrel ran along the garden fence on one of its marauding raids.
+I have now used up most of the home-made compost I have amassed over the last year.
+I look forward to some tasty veg, so long as the weather holds out long enough for me to do some transplanting and seed sowing.
+While I worked on it, the neighbourhood squirrel ran along the garden fence on one of its marauding raids.
 It saw me and stopped, looking more perplexed than frightened.
 It scampered back whence it had come and then returned as if trying to work out how to get to the bird tables as I was in the way.
-With metaphorical shrug it turned on its tail and gave up for now.
-Oftimes it bounds over the roof of the downstair loo to get at the bird food in the front garden.
+With a metaphorical shrug it turned on its tail and gave up for now.
+Oftimes it bounds over the roof of the downstairs loo to get at the bird food in the front garden.